Portuguese Caldo Verde Soup Recipe

 Mash some of the potatoes for thicker broth consistency, but don't go overboard!

 Now you're ready to add the greens.
-If you use the entire standard-size bunch of winter greens found at most grocery stores, it may seem like you're using too much, but relax--they will wilt and reduce in volume as they cook.
+If you use the entire standard-size bunch of collard greens found at most grocery stores, it may seem like you're using too much, but don't worry--they will wilt and reduce in volume as they cook.
 Bring the whole thing back to a boil, then simmer for about 5 minutes.
 Boom, you're done.

-Collard greens are closest to the traditional recipe, but Kale will work just as well
+Collard greens are closest to the traditional recipe which uses a Portuguese variety of winter greens called "Cove", but Kale will work just as well

 Enjoy--and let me know how it turns out!